-Both of my solutions work well with 20000 rows of data.
-However, if the amount of data keeps increasing (i.e. 500000 rows) you would want to explore more robust solutions (vba, get & transform) to automate the sequence generation.
+My solutions work well with 20000 rows of data.
+If the amount of data keeps increasing (ie 500000 rows) consider more robust solutions (vba, get & transform) to automate the sequence generation.

 Get & Transform

 Can Get & Transform solve this?
 I’m currently enrolled in Power Query Academy.
 Why not sign-up and join me?
 Disclaimer: I’m also an affiliate for this course.

 My name is Kevin Lehrbass.
 I live in Markham Ontario Canada.
 I’m a Data Analyst at McKinsey.
 This is my personal blog about Microsoft Excel.

 I had two challenges this past weekend:

 - Chandoo’s sequencing challenge